 Both of my poetry collections, Leaf Graffiti (2013) and Tripping Over Clouds (2019) are published by Carcanet Press / Northern House.
 My second book, Through the Weather Glass, published by Knives Forks and Spoons Press in 2015, is a hybrid novel which explores climate change through a ‘fantastic’ combination of fictionalised travel writing, poetry and documentary photography.
-I am currently working on book number four, a prose memoir called Waiting for Potatoes which tells the story of a year I spent potato farming while I was in my early twenties, framed by Samuel Beckett’s Waiting for Godot, and the contemporary political situation surrounding climate change and Brexit.
-Other current projects include putting the finishing touches to a pamphlet of crossword collage poems, developing a major digital creative project called Scree which explores the links between human and environmental trauma in the context of the Lakeland fells, and various ongoing collaborations with other artists.
+A new collection called one step forwards and 13 down comes out with Guillemot Press on 6th January 2021, comprising a sequence of poems composed by collaging the clues to Guardian Quick Crosswords!
+I am currently working on a prose memoir called Waiting for Potatoes which tells the story of a year I spent potato farming while I was in my early twenties, framed by Samuel Beckett’s Waiting for Godot, and the contemporary political situation surrounding climate change and Brexit.
+Other current projects include developing a major digital creative project called Scree which explores the ways we inscribe very human narratives upon the Lakeland Fells (and how we might inscribe these differently!)